 The following problems can occur after prostate biopsies:

 •Infection: this can occur in the blood, prostate or urine.
-Antibiotics taken before and after reduce this risk to a minimum
+Antibiotics taken before and after reduce this risk to a minimum.
+The risk of infection is lower with transperineal biopsy.

 •Blood in the urine: usually there is no blood, but sometimes there is blood and this can form clots from time to time.
 If the clots become large, it can sometimes be difficult to pass urine and this may require a return to your doctor